Turkey's Erdogan ousts central bank governor as lira slides

 Agbal had been finance minister from 2015 until 2018, when he was appointed to head the directorate of presidential strategy and budget.

-The AK Party official, speaking on condition of anonymity, said Agbal faced a “difficult test” at his new post, but that he was a “strong name” who could help alleviate some of the pressure on the lira.
+An official from Erdogan’s ruling AK Party said Agbal faced a “difficult test” at his new post, but that he was a “strong name” who could help alleviate some of the pressure on the lira.

-“We will see a stronger central bank governor,” the official said.
-“The steps taken were unable to stop the rise in the exchange rate.
-Uysal was removed from his post...
-He received the bill, in a sense,” the official said.
+“We will see a stronger central bank governor,” the official said, adding Agbal “will act smart”.

 The lira’s slide, couple with inflation stuck near 12%, well above the bank’s target of around 5%, has ramped up pressure for tighter policy.
 Last month the central bank bucked expectations for a big rate hike and held policy steady at 10.25%, triggering sharp losses in the lira.